Search for tag: "religion"

 Dr Rowan Williams, former Archbishop of Canterbury, looks at modern drama to explore how they describe the religious person and how within those stories there is a portrayal of holiness.
 This is…

-From Simon Barnett 0 likes 70 plays 0
+From Helen Frost 0 likes 70 plays 0

 Firth Lectures 2016: The Most Reverend Dr Rowan Williams.
 Imagining Faith; perceptions of religious belief in modern writing